 2. Press Alt + Tab.
 Go to “\Steam\steamapps\common\dota 2 beta\game\bin\win64 “.
 Run “vconsole2.exe”.

 3. If you see “Vulkan Extension Enabled: VK_KHR_swapchain” , it means that Vulkan is enabled.
 The “shaders.cache” error line is expected on AMD cards.

-We did a quick test with Intel i5-3470, AMD Radeon HD7750 1GB, 8GB of RAM on 64-bit Windows 7 with Radeon Crimson 16.7.3 driver.
-We ran a replay and set DOTA 2 on Best Looking Preset and typing in “fps_max 500” to console to unlock the fps.
-Quite surprising that enabling Vulkan will reduce the performance by 11 fps.
-This is not what Vulkan supposed to do, but it is just a quick test and we cannot conclude that Vulkan is useless at least for DOTA 2.
+We did a quick test with an Intel i5-3470, AMD Radeon HD7750 1GB, 8GB of RAM on 64-bit Windows 7 with Radeon Crimson 16.7.3 driver.
+We ran a replay and set DOTA 2 to the Best Looking preset and by typing in “fps_max 500” to console to unlock the fps.
+Surprisingly, enabling Vulkan will reduce the performance by 11 fps.
+This is not what Vulkan is supposed to do, but it is just a quick test and we cannot conclude that Vulkan is useless for DOTA 2.